projectriff/projectriff.io/_posts/2018-02-20-announcing-riff-0-0-4.md

 permalink: /blog/announcing-riff-0-0-4/
 ---

-We are happy to announce another new release of riff.
+We are happy to announce a new release of riff.
 Thank you, once again, everyone who contributed to this effort.
 Here are some of the highlights.

 ## a new riff CLI written in go
-The [riff CLI](https://github.com/projectriff/riff-cli/blob/master/docs/riff.md) is now a go binary, available to download from our GitHub [releases](https://github.com/projectriff/riff/releases) page or, if you have a go dev environment, you can install the `riff` command on in your `$GOPATH/bin`.
+The [riff CLI](https://github.com/projectriff/riff-cli/blob/master/docs/riff.md) is now a go binary, available to download from our GitHub [releases](https://github.com/projectriff/riff/releases) page or, if you have a go development environment, you can install the `riff` command in $GOPATH/bin as follows.

 ```
 go get github.com/projectriff/riff-cli/cmd/riff
 ```

-This version of the CLI provides more infomation about what's happening.
+This version of the CLI provides more infomation about what's happening E.g.
 ```
 ~/riff/riff/samples/shell/echo (master)$ riff create
 Initializing /Users/jleschner/riff/riff/samples/shell/echo/echo-topics.yaml